Okaloosa County Aggravated Assault Attorney

 - Attempt to defend yourself,

-- Hire an experienced Okaloosa County Aggravated Assault attorney who can tell you what to expect and plan a defense strategy that keeps you out of jail and keeps a felony conviction off your record.
+- Hire an experienced Okaloosa County Aggravated Assault attorney who can tell you what to expect and plan a defense strategy to keep you out of jail and keep a felony conviction off your record.

 Florida Law: Aggravated Assault

 To explain the definition of Aggravated Assault, it is important to understand the meaning of assault.
 Florida law defines assault as: